 - Consider areas for mixed use housing and mixed housing types, especially adjacent to the downtown and in emerging centers. - 2.
-Consider land use changes to grow the tourism
+Consider land use changes to grow the

-- hub at 600 West and 400 South and connect it to Main Street along 100 South corridor. - Open space amenities should be a central feature in a neighborhood and may include parks, plazas, trails, community gardens, small plot farms or other space that can be used by residents.
+- connection between Historic Downtown the Recreation and Arts District along 100 South.
+Consider tourism-based businesses, and more flexible options for homeowners, such as more flexible home occupation ordinances, live/work opportunities, bed and breakfasts and other residence-based businesses. - 3.
+Open space amenities should be a central feature in a neighborhood and may include parks, plazas, trails, community gardens, small plot farms or other space that can be used by residents.
 Quality open space amenities include long-term management and maintenance plans. - 4.
-As part of a new zoning ordinance, create incentives or new zones to enable rural and mountain residential clusters that permanently designate open space for agricultural, natural, passive recreation or shared equestrian uses. - In new neighborhoods at Jordanelle Mountain, Lakeside, North Village, and Utah Valley University Village create walkable, compact neighborhoods with significant natural open space and mountain-themed town centers. - Consider an incentive-based system with a base lot size that can be reduced by achieving city goals for open space, walkability, trails,
+As part of a new zoning ordinance, create incentives or new zones to enable rural and mountain residential clusters that permanently designate open space for agricultural, natural, passive recreation or shared equestrian uses. - In new neighborhoods at Jordanelle Mountain, Lakeside, North Village, and Utah Valley University Village create walkable, compact

-- views and stormwater reduction. - 7.
+- neighborhoods with significant natural open space and mountain-themed town centers. - Consider an incentive-based system with a base lot size that can be reduced by achieving city goals for open space, walkability, trails, views and stormwater reduction. - 7.
 Support redevelopment and enhancement of existing homes in the Historic Core. - Include quality building materials and architectural standards as part of the new ordinances. - Explore ways to reduce air pollution from homes and businesses and improve efficiency.

-These strategies reflect an emphasis on mixed use/infill, the tourism/recreation hub, open space, clustering, housing quality, clear skies and downtown.
+These strategies reflect an emphasis on mixed use/infill, the Recreation and Arts District, open space, clustering, housing quality, clear skies and downtown.